bmrb-io/BMRB-API/README.md

 * `macromolecules` - The standard BMRB database.
 Contains macromolecules.
 * `metabolomics` - The metabolomics database.
 * `chemcomps` - The chemical compounds used by the PDB in NMR-STAR format.
-Note that these entries only have chemical shifts.
+Note that these entries only have chemical component and entity sections.

 Note that not all databases contain the same tables.
 In general, a search in a table that a given database doesn't contain will not produce an error; instead